szczyglis-dev/ultimate-chain-parser/README.md

 ```

-You can register multiple Loggers at once, the output will be sent to all of them at once.
+You can register multiple loggers at once; the output will be sent to all of them simultaneously.

 Accessing the generated logs is very simple: